bitwarden/android/CONTRIBUTING.md

 We use a translation tool called [Crowdin](https://crowdin.com) to help manage our localization efforts across many different languages.

-If you are interested in helping translate the bitwarden mobile app into another language (or make a translation correction), please register an account at Crowdin and join our project here: https://crowdin.com/project/bitwarden-mobile
+If you are interested in helping translate the Bitwarden mobile app into another language (or make a translation correction), please register an account at Crowdin and join our project here: https://crowdin.com/project/bitwarden-mobile

 If the language that you are interested in translating is not already listed, create a new account on Crowdin, join the project, and contact the project owner (https://crowdin.com/mail/compose/kspearrin).